awsdocs/amazon-ec2-user-guide/doc_source/ebs-detaching-volume.md

 You need to detach an Amazon Elastic Block Store \(Amazon EBS\) volume from an instance before you can attach it to a different instance or delete it\.
 Detaching a volume does not affect the data on the volume\.

-For information about detaching volumes from a Windows instance, see [Detaching a volume from a Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-detaching-volume.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For information about detaching volumes from a Windows instance, see [Detach a volume from a Windows instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-detaching-volume.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 **Topics**
 + [Considerations](#considerations)